yuhiremath/Toxic-Comment-Analysis/README.md

 #### Tf-Idf
 * Calculated Tfidf values using sklearn.feature_extraction.text.TfidfVectorizer.
 * This gives a sparse matrix of Tf-Idf values.
+* Also, the value of n in n-grams can be set using this function.

 ## Model
 * Used Logistic Regression to train for each label ie Toxic, Severe_toxic.etc